tremho/MistLift/doc/MistLift Quick Start.md

 If you make further revisions to your functions, but do not change the API signatures, simply use the `deploy` command again to update the changes to the cloud.

-If you make a change to the api, you must use the `publish` command again.
+If you make a change to the api definitions, or to any of the webroot content, you must use the `publish` command again.
 But note that this invalidates the previous url and produces a new one.

 ## Testing and Debugging
+It is a rare project that doesn't need to be tested and debugged in one way or another.
+One of the advantages to using `lift` is that you can do most of your testing and debugging locally where you have more tools at your disposal, rather than facing troubleshooting entirely once the code is deployed to the cloud.

+### Local run without browser

+You can run your function directly in Node without running the local server.
+The log output and the response object will be printed to the console.
+This is helpful for simple tests and debugging purposes.

+To do this, run this command from the project directory

+`node build/functions/<Function_Name>/src/local.js`

+Replacing "<Function_Name>" with the name of your function, for example:

+`node build/functions/HelloWorld/src/local.js`

+You will see the output of the request processsing logs and finally, after the Trace log "Calling Handler..." is seen, any log messages that originate from your function, a Debug log that shows the content-type chosen for your response (if your function didn't specify this itself), and then the object of the function response.

+You can also specify custom requests be sent to this local run option by creating a json file within the function directory of your function (e.g. "request.json").
+See [Request and Response details](./Request%20and%20Response%20details.md) for the properties you can include in a local request.

+Then run the command with a parameter, such as

+`node build/functions/HelloWorld/src/local.js request.json`

 ### Testing